SOU6612/Travel-Guide/README.md

-The goal of this coding exam is to quickly get you off the ground with **Making API call with Fetch**
+The goal of this app is to quickly get you off the ground with **Making API call with Fetch**

 ### Refer to the image below: